 - 1) Select text in a paragraph, or the whole paragraph.
-See "Selecting text" on page 94 for more information. - 2) Use one of the following methods and open the Paragraph dialog (Figure 70).
-Any formatting applied to a paragraph is immediate. - Right click on the selected text and select Paragraph from the context menu. - Go to Format > Paragraph on the Menu bar. - 3) Use the various options available on the tabbed pages of the Paragraph dialog to format the text. - 4) Click OK to save the changes and close the dialog. - 5) Click outside the text box to deselect the text.
+See "Selecting text" on page 94 for more information. - 2) Use one of the following methods and open the Paragraph dialog (Figure 72).
+Any formatting applied to a paragraph is immediate. - Right click on the selected text and select Paragraph from the context menu.